Python on RDHPCS Systems

 Base Environment

-To see a full list of the packages installed in the base environment, use conda list.
-A small preview is provided below:
+To explore the full range of packages included in the base environment, just use the command conda list.

 $ conda list